 An Education in Eczema and Natural Health

 Though in reality, it was only less than a year that we dealt with this condition at its worst, I feel like I’ve read every article, tried every cream, talked to every doctor and tried every supplement to help relieve Joe’s symptoms.
 Shortly after its onset, I began an elimination diet myself, as I breastfed Joe.
 At the time, I was a less than health-conscious vegetarian, so I eliminated all the potential allergens, such as wheat, dairy, egg, soy and nuts.
 This basically left me on a limited whole foods diet.
-Though I lost some weight, and felt better, myself, by the end of three months, it was challenging to eat such a restrictive diet, since I was not accustomed to it, and also did not seem to make much of an impact on Joe’s skin.
+Though I lost some weight, and felt better myself, by the end of three months, it was challenging to eat such a restrictive diet, and also did not seem to make much of an impact on Joe’s skin.

-In fact, it wasn’t until we went on vacation to Newfoundland in July of 2003, that Joe’s skin started to improve a bit.
-And, by this point, I had gone off the elimination diet, with the exception of still avoiding nuts and dairy, as those are things he tested very positive to on the allergy skin test.
+In fact, it wasn’t until we went to visit family in Newfoundland in July of 2003, that Joe’s skin started to improve a bit.
+And, by this point, I had gone off the elimination diet, with the exception of still avoiding nuts and the things Joe tested very positive to on the allergy skin test.
 Looking back, however, the complete lack of pollution and very clean ocean air probably gave Joe’s immune system a jump start, and, in the long run, made us more aware of the importance of a holistic lifestyle to support good health.

 Elimination Diet Wisdom